coweal/course/index.md

 permalink: /
 ---

-# Practical Community Management.
-Launch and Grow Online Communities Like a Pro
+# Launch and Grow Online Communities Like a Pro
 {: .no_toc }

 ## Table of contents